 While Babbel “only” offers 14 languages, they have dedicated lesson plans for each one with over 10,000 hours of lesson plans total.
 Didactic learning is the foundation on which Babbel’s platform stands on.
 Where Babbel separates themselves from their competitors is that they create lessons based on the native language of the user.
 Babbel understands a user’s language foundation is going to dictate how they learn a new language.
 An English speaker and a French speaker are going to learn Spanish differently.
 This would also be an attractive option for a user who’s native tongue is a less popular language.

 Sticking with its authentic human-centric nature, Babbel uses real human voices with native accents in their lessons.
-The type of Natural Language Processing device in lesson interaction is the difference to competitors.
+The type of Natural Language Processing device in lesson interaction is different from competitors.
 Babbel also has its speech recognition tool.
 This way, the user has a way to test the accuracy of their pronunciations.

 Now that you’ve read through the nitty-gritty, you are wondering who we recommend to use as a platform.
 Like so many other things in life, this is not a black or white topic.
 Our answer for who the winner is depends on who the user is.